Which machine is better…? Or should you get a heat press…?

 The NEW Cricut Easy Press mat – Put one of these under your project and press on top of it to protect the surface underneath.
 Cricut will be putting out their own pad at a later date.

 A Cricut cutting machine – The Explore Air 2 is the affordable option.
 Consider the Maker if you have money to invest.
 Want more info?
 What Cricut Should I Get?

-Heat Transfer Vinyl – Be sure to keep a supply on hand.
+Heat Transfer Vinyl – Be sure to keep a good supply on hand.
 Either Siser or Cricut are the best choices.

 I give this machine an A+, 100%, hip hip hooray.
 I’m sure you will be happy with this machine, especially once you get the hang of it.
 I think that’s a major PRO I left out – it’s so easy to learn how to use it!
 Some are a bit intimidated by heat press machines, but there’s no need to be afraid of the EasyPress.